 Use a kitchen towel to have a better grip.
 Or use one of these handy kitchen gadgets.

 Place them between the bottom side of two flat dishes; this will keep the tomatoes in place and give you a slit big enough to run your knife and slice them in half.

 35) Non-Stick Measuring Spoon

 Spray some cooking on your measuring spoon or any type of measuring utensil you will use; nothing will stick to it, works great if you measure sticky ingredients like honey.

 36) Decrystallizing a little bit of honey

-Honey crystallizes over time, but that does not mean its gone wrong honey does not expire; just put the jar on a small pot with hot water; your honey will regain is original consistency.
+Honey crystallizes over time, but that does not mean it's gone wrong honey does not expire; just put the jar on a small pot with hot water; your honey will regain its original consistency.

 37) Jar milk froth

-Pour some milk on a microwave-safe jar, shake it well and heat it for 30 seconds, you will have some quick foam for your morning coffee.
+Pour some milk into a microwave-safe jar, shake it well, and heat it for 30 seconds, you will have some quick foam for your morning coffee.

 38) Coffee without a coffee machine